Trusted HOA Exterior Cleaning for

 What Gutter Clean-Outs Actually Include

 Gutter cleaning means actual debris removal from inside aluminum gutters, not a wash of the outside face.
-Work is done from a ladder: debris is hand-cleaned and bagged, downspouts are checked and cleared from gutter to outlet.
-Gutter cleaning starts at $150, adjusted for footprint and story count.
-Gutter guards, repairs, and downspout installation are not included.
+Work is done from a ladder: debris is hand-cleaned and bagged, downspouts are checked and cleared from gutter to outlet, and an extension rod with a hook may be used to pull debris closer.
+No vacuums or blowers are used.

 Cleaning Wood Decks Without Damaging the Surface